Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample2_AnalyzeSentiment.md

 # Analyzing the Sentiment of Text Inputs

-This sample demonstrates how to analyze the sentiment in one or more text inputs using Azure Text Analytics.
+This sample demonstrates how to analyze the sentiment in one or more text inputs.
 To get started you'll need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`